jotruebl/Pyce_Tools/docs/getting_started.rst

 3.2 Creating Calculated Sample Report Files from Raw Data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Calculated report files are created by processing the raw data using either the :py:func:`pyce_tools.calculate_raw_blank` or :py:func:`pyce_tools.calculate_raw` functions.
+Calculated report files are created by processing the raw data using either the :py:func:`.calculate_raw_blank` or :py:func:`.calculate_raw` functions.
 Raw blank calculation is described in Section `3.3 Blank Correction`_ below.
 Here we describe the process of creating a calculated sample report file for raw data, assuming that calculated blank data files are ready for use. [#]_

 |

 .. [#] Right now, only a single blank file is loaded.
 Eventually it would make sense to add functionality to average all relevant blank files into one file which is then subtracted from the data.
-For now, your best bet is to do this manually yourself by calculating several blank files individually (see Section `3.3 Blank Correction`_), and then averaging them into one blank file and passing that file as a parameter when calling the :py:func:`pyce_tools.calculate_raw` function.
+For now, your best bet is to do this manually yourself by calculating several blank files individually (see Section `3.3 Blank Correction`_), and then averaging them into one blank file and passing that file as a parameter when calling the :py:func:`.calculate_raw` function.

 Raw data files are processed using template spreadsheets.
 There is a template for seawater and aerosol sample :py:attr:`type` which should be placed in your project root directory.
 These template spreadsheets have the necessary equations already inside of them so that the code simply needs to place the values in the correct locations.